Museums Are Places Where Time Are Transformed Into Space...

 Bank of Mauritius Museum

-Opened in 2018, the museum is in the building of the Central Bank of Mauritius and has a great money artifact collections.
+Opened in 2018, the museum is in the building of the Central Bank of Mauritius and has great money artifact collections.

-It is classified as a World Heritage Site by the UNESCO.
+It is classified as a World Heritage Site by UNESCO.
 It was an immigration depot of Indentured laborers, built in the 1840s.